 Sometimes (e.g. just in the evenings or while at work): If you won’t be vaping all day, every day, then your options are a little more open.
-If you want something to use while you’re at work, battery life is still important (so a tank system is preferable to a cigalike), but a mod probably isn’t necessary.
-If you’re vaping at home in the evening, you’ll be able to charge much more easily, so a cigalike or a tank system will be suitable.
+If you want something to use while you’re at work, battery life is still important (so a pod or tank system is preferable to a cigalike), but a mod probably isn’t necessary.
+If you’re vaping at home in the evening, you’ll be able to charge much more easily, so a cigalike or a pod system will be suitable.

 Where Will You Be Vaping?

 While precisely where you are when you vape doesn’t really matter, the general environment you’ll be in when you vape can be useful to consider.

 Will there be a risk of your e-cig getting knocked?
 Will you have access to a USB port or plug socket for charging?